The Algorithmic Barrier: A Framework for Artificial Frictional Unemployment and Information Asymmetry in Automated Recruitment Systems: Introduction

 \section{Introduction}

-In recent years, the United States labor market has displayed an increasingly puzzling pattern.
-Employers across many industries report persistent difficulty filling open positions, even as a substantial number of workers remain unemployed or underemployed for extended periods.
-Under conventional labor market theory, such conditions should be short-lived.
-When job vacancies are abundant, matching between workers and firms is expected to occur quickly.
-Yet current evidence suggests that this mechanism is no longer operating as efficiently as expected.
+The United States labor market has displayed a persistent puzzle.
+Employers report difficulty filling positions while many workers remain unemployed or underemployed for long stretches.
+Under conventional theory this should not last: when vacancies are plentiful, workers and firms match quickly.
+The mechanism no longer behaves that way.

-A useful framework for understanding this mismatch is the Beveridge Curve, which captures the inverse relationship between unemployment and job vacancies.
-Movements along the curve are typically associated with business cycles, while outward shifts are interpreted as signs of declining matching efficiency.
-Since the early 2020s, the U.S. labor market has exhibited a noticeable outward shift, indicating that vacancies and unemployment are coexisting at levels that standard models struggle to explain.
-This pattern suggests that the issue may lie not in labor supply or demand alone, but in the process by which workers and jobs are paired.
+The Beveridge Curve, which relates unemployment to vacancies, offers a useful lens.
+Movements along it track the business cycle; outward shifts signal declining matching efficiency.
+Since the early 2020s the curve has shifted outward, with vacancies and unemployment coexisting at levels standard models struggle to reconcile.
+The difficulty appears to lie less in the supply of or demand for labor than in the process that pairs the two.

-Traditional explanations for such inefficiencies emphasize factors such as skills mismatch, geographic immobility, demographic change, or wage rigidity.
-These explanations are well-supported and remain relevant.
-However, they do not fully account for a growing and widely reported phenomenon: candidates who appear to meet stated job requirements are repeatedly rejected at the earliest stages of hiring.
-In many cases, these rejections occur before any human review takes place.
-This raises the possibility that the matching process itself, rather than worker capability is contributing to observed labor market friction.
+Skills mismatch, geographic immobility, demographic change, and wage rigidity remain part of the explanation.
+They do not account for candidates who meet stated requirements yet are rejected before any human review.
+When rejection precedes human judgment, the matching process itself becomes a candidate for scrutiny.

-This paper advances the argument that a meaningful share of contemporary frictional unemployment is artificial, in the sense that it is generated by the design and operation of automated recruitment systems.
-Over the past two decades, Applicant Tracking Systems (ATS) have become a central component of hiring infrastructure, particularly in large organizations.
-These systems were introduced to manage scale, reduce administrative burden, and limit hiring risk.
-In doing so, they have reshaped hiring into a largely automated screening process, where candidates are classified and filtered long before any contextual judgment is applied.
+We argue that a meaningful share of contemporary frictional unemployment is artificial: produced by the design of automated recruitment rather than by any real incompatibility between worker and firm.
+ATS have become central to hiring, especially in large organizations, where they were adopted to manage scale and limit risk.
+In doing so they moved the decisive filtering step upstream, ahead of contextual judgment.